boylede/vh_reader/vhr_datatypes/readme.md

 # vhr_datatypes

-A library of data types for Valheim Reader (VHR).
+A library of data types/layouts for my suite of various unofficial Valheim-related rust tools and code.

 ## License
 Licensed under either of